What’s the Fastest Way to Lose Stomach Fat?

 As we age, hormones make it difficult to lose that muffin top that slowly grew over the years.
 However, when you address the underlying causes that led to the development of stomach or belly fat, you can also reverse it.

-It’s important to know (and accept) that spot reducing is not possible.
+It’s important to know (and accept) that spot-reducing is not possible.
 So be skeptical of that special juice recipe or “killer ab workout” that promises to rid you of that spare tire.
-Those things don’t work if you ignore the bigger issues of what you eat (and don’t), the number of minutes you exercise (or don’t) each week, and the number of hours you sleep (or don’t) nightly.
+Those things don’t work if you ignore the bigger issues of what you eat (and don’t), the number of minutes and intensity of your exercise routine (or not) each week, and the number of hours you sleep (or don’t) nightly.

 First and foremost is diet.
 As we age, we can’t eat what we ate as kids and not feel the effects of it.
-In high school, my typical meal plan would look something like this: Fruity Pebbles for breakfast; pepperoni pizza, fries, and a Little Debbie snack cake for lunch; nachos with cheese for an after-school snack, and spaghetti with meat sauce for dinner.
+In high school, my typical meal plan would look something like this: Fruity Pebbles for breakfast; pepperoni pizza, fries, and a Little Debbie snack cake for lunch; nachos with cheese for an after-school snack; and spaghetti with meat sauce smothered in parmesan cheese for dinner.

 The photo below is of me and my parents on my college graduation day in 1994.
 You can see that I have a genetic predisposition to weight gain and obesity—including stomach fat.
-I was about 20 pounds heavier my junior year in college.
-My physical activity increased significantly during my senior year that aided in me shedding those "Freshman 15" plus another 5 pounds.
+I was about 20 pounds heavier in my junior year in college.
+My physical activity increased significantly during my senior year, aided in me shedding those "Freshman 15" plus another 5 pounds.

 black and white photo of Gigi with her dad and mom on her graduation day.
 Lose stomach fat